|

 respect.
 Emily, King, and

-Angus are three of the Great Pyrenees dogs who have
+Angus are the first of the many Great Pyrenees dogs who've

 helped watch over SkyLines sheep.
 (See more photos